 Curious about your air conditioner’s annual energy use?
-Our SEER Savings Calculator makes it easy to find out.
+Our SEER2 Savings Calculator makes it easy to find out.
 Discover how much you could save by switching to an energy-efficient Exalt Air unit—both yearly and over 20 years.
-SEER (Seasonal Energy Efficiency Ratio) measures efficiency: higher SEER means lower energy use.
-For example, upgrading from a 3-ton, 8 SEER to a 16 SEER unit, at $0.14 per kWh and 2100 hours of use, saves $661 annually and $13,240 over 20 years.
+SEER2 (updated Seasonal Energy Efficiency Ratio) measures efficiency under more realistic conditions: higher SEER2 means lower energy use.
+For example, upgrading from a 3-ton, 10 SEER2 (equivalent to an older ~10.5 SEER unit) to an 18 SEER2 unit, at $0.15 per kWh and 1200 hours of use, saves approximately $180 annually and $3,600 over 20 years.

-To calculate your savings, set your unit’s tonnage (e.g., 36 ÷ 12 = 3 tons, found on the outdoor label), current SEER, and the new unit’s SEER.
+To calculate your savings, set your unit’s tonnage (e.g., 36 ÷ 12 = 3 tons, found on the outdoor label), current SEER2, and the new unit’s SEER2.
 Add your electricity rate and cooling hours, then watch the savings appear.
 Adjust the sliders to explore options—it’s quick and revealing!

-Compare your current SEER to a new unit on a selected tonnage.
+Compare your current SEER2 to a new unit on a selected tonnage.

 ---|---|